OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:5

-He asked, “Who are you, Lord?”
-The reply came, “I am Jesus, whom you are persecuting.
+He inquired, “Who are you, Lord?” and He replied, “I am Jesus, whom you are persecuting.

 ## Acts 9:6

-Now get up and go into the city, and you will be told what you must do.”
+Rise and enter the city, and there you will be informed of what you are to do.”

 ## Acts 9:7